-Currently, the state of Oklahoma has the second highest teen birth rate in the nation.
+Currently, the state of Oklahoma has the third highest teen birth rate in the nation.

 Additionally, Oklahoma County has the highest number of teen births in our state.
 However, national research tells us that one of the ways to decrease the teen birth rate is through providing high-quality, developmentally-appropriate, medically-accurate sex education.

 We believe that sex education is important and is something that all young people should learn so that they can make the best decisions possible when it comes to their health.
 Learning about sex, anatomy, abstinence, contraceptives and relationships are valuable tools that will carry throughout life, not just in middle and high school.

 The Central Oklahoma Teen Pregnancy Prevention Collaboration currently uses Evidence-Based Teen Pregnancy Prevention (TPP) programs for curricula in schools.
 Evidence-based TPP programs have been shown to have a positive impact on preventing teen pregnancies, sexually transmitted infections, or sexual risk behaviors.
 The programs we use discuss both abstinence and contraception as viable ways to reduce risk of unplanned pregnancy and STIs, in a medically-accurate and developmentally-focused context.